Rodolfo Castro Player Props: Pirates vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.51 team ERA that ranks 22nd among all league pitching staffs.
+- The Dodgers have the 24th-ranked team ERA among all league pitching staffs (4.56).

-- Sheehan (2-0 with a 2.65 ERA and 12 strikeouts in 17 2/3 innings pitched) makes the start for the Dodgers, his fourth of the season.
+- Miller (4-1) takes the mound for the Dodgers in his eighth start of the season.
+He has a 4.23 ERA in 38 1/3 innings pitched, with 35 strikeouts.

-- In his most recent appearance on Friday, the righty tossed five innings against the Colorado Rockies, giving up three earned runs while surrendering seven hits.
+- His most recent time out came on Saturday against the Kansas City Royals, when the right-hander threw 5 2/3 innings, surrendering three earned runs while giving up five hits.

-- The 23-year-old has amassed an ERA of 2.65, with 6.4 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .172 batting average against him.
+- In seven games this season, the 24-year-old has an ERA of 4.23, with 8.2 strikeouts per nine innings.
+Opponents are batting .234 against him.

 © 2023 Data Skrive.
 All rights reserved.